Skip to main content

 Arrow

 You can study town planning at university as well as develop skills through work experience and apprenticeship training.
-The variety of planning jobs and specialist areas of work means you can develop and practice different skills throughout your career.
-Our About planning guide gives you a taster of what you could do.
+The variety of planning jobs and specialist areas of work means you can develop and practise different skills throughout your career.

 What skills do planners learn